hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 The SV UI presents also some useful debug information for the CometBFT node.
 To see it, click on the "CometBFT Debug Info" tab.
 If your CometBFT is configured correctly, and it has connectivity to all other nodes, you should see ``n_peers`` that is equal to the size of the SVC, excluding your own node, and you should see all peer SV members listed as peers (their human-friendly names will be listed in the ``moniker`` fields).

+.. _sv-ui-global-domain:

+The SV UI also presents the status of your global domain node.
+To see it, click on the "Domain Node Status" tab.
+**For DevNet only:** If your global domain node is configured correctly then the sequencer and the mediator components should appear as active.

 .. _helm-scan-web-ui: